shikokuchuo/nanonext/README.md

 ### Synchronisation Primitives

-{nanonext} implements synchronisation primitives provided by the NNG library for cross-platform use.
+`nanonext` implements synchronisation primitives provided by the NNG library for cross-platform use.

 As the R interpreter runs on a single thread, synchronisation primitives